TheGaggle

 Soon, though, some of the Allies began to distance themselves from the project.
 The United States, in particular, argued that Article 227 was not based on existing international criminal law; rather, it was a moral-political accusation, without a legal statute or precedent.
 U.S. legal experts, including Secretary of State Robert Lansing, were deeply uncomfortable with retroactive justice.
 Lansing warned that punishing a head of state for conduct that had not previously been declared criminal violated the principle of legality (nullum crimen sine lege).

 Moreover, since the United States never ratified the Treaty of Versailles, it was not legally bound by Article 227.
 American public opinion was more focused on bringing troops home, demobilization and post-war economic adjustment.
-There was little interest in punishing European rulers, particularly rulers, such as the Kaiser, who were obviously politically finished.
+There was little interest in punishing European rulers, particularly rulers, such as the Kaiser, who belonged to an era now very much in the past.

 The Netherlands made clear that they would not extradite the Kaiser.
 The Dutch argued that extraditing him for an offense not yet defined in law violated the principle of legality.
 Also, the Dutch had no extradition treaty with the Allies for political offenses.
 There was no international tribunal or codified procedure for such a trial.
 No clear criminal statute had been violated under pre-1914 international law.